 • Cultural Sensitivity: One must respect local customs and norms to establish positive relationships with international partners and employees.

 • Enforcement Challenges: Different legal systems can make enforcement demanding.
-You must be aware of local methods to ensure that your NDA is enforceable.
+You must be aware of local methods to ensure your NDA is enforceable.

 These laws set clear guidelines, like obtaining consent for data collection, ensuring secure storage, and restricting personal data use.
 You protect individual privacy and your company’s interests by aligning your NDA with these requirements.